pawarjay1/interview-prep/ReactJs/notes.md

 # react js

 - what is react

-<p> React is a JavaScript library created by Facebook</p>

-React is a User Interface (UI) library
-React is a tool for building UI components
+React.js is a JavaScript library for building user interfaces.<br>
+Developed by Facebook (Meta), it is component-based and follows a virtual DOM approach.<br>
 - how to install react using vite

 - react folder structure